 Things To Do in Budapest by Interest

-History, Religion: If you have some extra time while visiting Matthias Church and are feeling adventurous, purchase a ticket to climb the tower.
+History, Religion, Architecture: If feeling adventurous while visiting Matthias Church, consider buying a ticket to climb the tower.
 This ticket also includes a 10-minute guided tour.
 Visitors also have the opportunity to attend an organ concert at Matthias Church.
-During my visit, our tour group was treated to a short impromptu organ concert, and it was quite the experience.
-(Visit my YouTube channel for clips of the concert).
+During my visit, our tour group was treated to a short, impromptu organ concert, which was quite an experience.
+(Visit my YouTube channel for clips of the concert.)

 History, Art, Architecture, Music: The Hungarian State Opera House is a masterpiece of Hungarian art and architecture and a site I consider a must-see while in Budapest.
 I recommend that travelers take the one-hour guided tour, which includes a short concert at the end.

-The Hungarian State Opera House hosts numerous performances throughout the year, giving travelers the opportunity to have a memorable evening in Budapest.
+The Hungarian State Opera House hosts numerous performances throughout the year, providing travelers with a memorable evening in Budapest.

 Art: The Hungarian National Gallery is a museum that art lovers will greatly enjoy.
 This well-curated museum spans 4 buildings within Buda Castle and displays artworks from the 10th century through the 1800s.
-Travelers will find paintings from famous artists such as Claude Monet and Paul Cézanne alongside the works of renowned Hungarian artist Mihály Munkácsy.
+Travelers will find paintings by famous artists, such as Claude Monet and Paul Cézanne, alongside the works of the renowned Hungarian artist Mihály Munkácsy.

 The Hungarian National Gallery offers a special guided tour that grants travelers access to the Habsburg Palatine Crypt.

 History, Religion, Architecture: One of my most profound experiences in Budapest was the guided tour of the Jewish Quarter.
-I highly recommend that travelers visit the Jewish Quarters and, if they have time, join a guided tour.
-The tour includes a visit to several notable sites, such as the Dohaney Synagogue and Tree of Life Holocaust Memorial, and it serves as an opportunity to learn about those who bravely took great risks to save the lives of Hungarian Jews during World War II.
+I highly recommend that travelers visit the Jewish Quarters and, if time permits, join a guided tour.
+The tour includes a visit to several notable sites, such as the Dohaney Synagogue and Tree of Life Holocaust Memorial.
+It serves as an opportunity to learn more about the Holocaust, life in the Jewish Ghetto, and the stories of those who bravely took risks to save the lives of Hungarian Jews during the war.

 History, Religion, Architecture: St. Stephen’s Basilica is one of Hungary’s most significant religious sites and a wonder of Neoclassical art and architecture.
 In addition to the beautiful church, the basilica houses a small museum and a panoramic terrace with amazing views of the city.